 So this is my desk.
 It's old, probably from the 90's, but I have matching shelving (a book shelf of knitting books that isn't in this picture tour), and also the yarn shelves next to it.
 I like lightly colored wood and the fact that it's a corner desk.
 I don't actually sit here ever though.
 If I knit, it's usually on the couch or at the kitchen table while watching podcasts.

 "Forget Me Not" shawl that I designed while my grandpa was in the hospital with a stroke.
 He's no longer around, so I think of it as a memory shawl for him.

 In the bins are various weighted yarn that are caked or commercially balled.
 Most of my sock yarn is in the top two bins.
 The yarn visible has multiple layers of variegated or striping yarn, and I always look at them and think, how can I learn to knit socks faster so I can get to these?

 On the pegbaord, the yarn is also organized by weight.
 To save on space, I have put about 3-5 skeins per hook on there.

 Well folks, that's about it.
-If you have any questions, shoot me a message. i have I have inspired you for your own little crafting nook.
+If you have any questions, shoot me a message.
+I hope I have inspired you for your own little crafting nook.